 One thing’s for sure: The concept of luxury apartments has come a long way since Richard Morris Hunt designed the first one in 1870.

-Moreover, technology is the fastest-growing industry; it’s hard to believe the first smartphone was invented only about 15 years ago.
+Moreover, technology is the fastest-growing industry; it’s hard to believe the first smartphone was invented less than 20 years ago.
 Today, residents open apartment doors with their voices, allow guest access from anywhere in the world, and pay rent with digital wallets.
 We have proptech to thank for this rapid transformation to today’s high-tech residential life.

 Proptech is now an integral part of the modern-day resident experience.
-Prospects seek out proptech amenities when apartment hunting.
+In fact, prospects seek out proptech amenities when apartment hunting.